 “I do believe it’s important for testers to know the market that their client or their employer is in and the reason for that is if you understand what risks your client is facing, and you understand what the competing products are and where the challenges lie in the market, you can plan your testing accordingly.”— Karen N. Johnson

-“… the biggest benefit for me for doing test driven development that I found is it helps you become better at writing good code… Let me tell you what I think now.
-I think now that test driven is like training wheels for writing good code.
+“… the biggest benefit for me for doing test-driven development that I found is it helps you become better at writing good code… Let me tell you what I think now.
+I think now that test-driven is like training wheels for writing good code.
 It should be used in certain cases but not all the time…You have to be pragmatic about it.
 If you feel like the tests aren’t adding value or they’re just wasting time, then that might be true.” — John Sonmez (from “My Views On Test Driven Development”)

 “TDD isn’t something that comes naturally.
 It’s a discipline, like a martial art, and just like in a Kung Fu movie, you need a bad-tempered and unreasonable master to force you to learn the discipline.” — Harry Percival (from Chapter 1 of “Test-Driven Development with Python”)

-“TDD is a discipline, and that means it’s not something that comes naturally; because many of the payoffs aren’t immediate but only come in the longer term, you have to force yourself to do it in the moment.” — Harry Percival (from Chapter 4 of “Test-Driven Development with Python”)
+“TDD is a discipline, and that means it’s not something that comes naturally; because many of the payoffs aren’t immediate but only come in the longer term, you have to force yourself to do it at the moment.” — Harry Percival (from Chapter 4 of “Test-Driven Development with Python”)

 “Psychologically, [TDD] made development a much less stressful process.
-It produces code that’s a pleasure to work with… TDD is like having a ratchet that lets you save your progress, take a break, and make sure you never slip backwards.
+It produces code that’s a pleasure to work with… TDD is like having a ratchet that lets you save your progress, take a break, and make sure you never slip backward.
 That way you don’t have to be smart all the time.” — Harry Percival (from Chapter 4 of “Test-Driven Development with Python”)

 Five Steps of Test-driven Development Agile Testing